WayScience/pyroptosis_signature_data_analysis/4.sc_Morphology_Neural_Network_MLP_Model/MLP_utils/README.md

 This `utils` module contains helper functions for the MLP model.

 ## trained_models
-This directory contains the trained models from the hyperparameter optimization and training.
+This directory contains trained models generated from the hyperparameter optimization and training.
 This directory contains two subdirectories:
 * architectures
     * Saves the model hyperparameters and architecture of the neural network